Instant Apps Development: How to Create One for Business

 1. SDK installation & environment setting

-The first step of instant app development comes down to accessing the Google Play Instant Development SDK.
+The first step of instant app development is accessing the Google Play Instant Development SDK.
 You can use this Android instant apps development SDK with Android Studio 6.0 and higher and an Android emulator that runs on Android 6.0 or higher.
-After you have set up an environment, you can move on to the next step.
+After setting up an environment, you can move on to the next step.

 2. Code addition to a feature module